holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/00_scratch_variables_1/lesson_plan.md

 - Direct to worksheet in Schoology
     - Give 3m to read through it then summarize as class
     - Stress importance of headphones
 - Go!
     - For 40m block, they should get through the first two sections

 ### Homework

-- None
+- Finish up to and including Problem 2 of worksheet